material-motion/material-motion/overview.md

 Open source projects are often driven by a core group of interested individuals.
 This presents an important risk to consider: what happens when the core group moves on to other projects?

-We're applying a community structure in which responsibility is shared early and often.
+We're inspired by the [Moya](https://github.com/Moya/contributors) project's take on community ownership.
+We share responsibility in our community early and often.
 We have gate keepers at important steps in the process (cutting a release, pushing to stable).
 We hope to grow that pool of gate keepers in the future.

 **Casual contributors are important.**